Freedom of Information Policy

 1. Introduction

-The Police Investigations & Review Commissioner (PIRC) is required by The Freedom of Information (Scotland) Act 2002 (“FOISA”) to provide the public with a legal right to access any recorded information held by the PIRC subject to certain exemptions.
-This policy is designed to provide a policy framework through which the PIRC can embrace a culture of openness and accountability in line with the provisions and requirements of FOISA.
+The Police Investigations & Review Commissioner (PIRC) is required by The Freedom of Information (Scotland) Act 2002 (“FOISA”) to provide the public with access to any recorded information held by PIRC, subject to certain exemptions.
+This policy is designed to provide a policy framework through which PIRC can embrace a culture of transparency and accountability in line with the provisions and requirements of FOISA.

-The PIRC holds information relating to operational cases within the Review and Investigations Teams, as well as non-case related material such as procurement, property, accounts, finance and employee records.
+PIRC holds information within the Reviews and Investigations Teams, as well as non‐case related material such as procurement, property, accounts, finance and staff records.
 Information provides a verifiable audit of activity which can be used to assess performance, inform future decisions and ensure the accountability of the organisation.

-This policy equally applies to the processing of information requests under the Environmental Information (Scotland) Regulations 2004 (EIRs), however it is extremely rare for the PIRC to receive a request to which this regime must be applied.
+This policy equally applies to the processing of information requests under the Environmental Information (Scotland) Regulations 2004 (EIRs), however requests of this type are extremely rare.

-As a named authority within the Scottish Biometrics Commissioner Act 2020, the PIRC is obliged to process this type of information in accordance with the Commissioner’s code of conduct.
-Therefore any information of this nature processed in accordance with the PIRC’s role must be held in accordance with the Records Management Policy.
+As a named authority within the Scottish Biometrics Commissioner Act 2020 (“the 2020 Act”) PIRC is obliged to process biometric information in accordance with the Scottish Biometrics Commissioner’s code of practice in terms of the 2020 Act.
+Any information of this nature processed in accordance with PIRC’s role will also be held in accordance with PIRC’s Records Management Policy.

 2. Legal Background

-The Freedom of Information (Scotland) Act 2002 provides a general legal right of access for anyone to the information held by all public authorities, subject to certain exclusions.
+FOISA provides a general right of access to information held by all public authorities, subject to certain exemptions.

-When creating this Policy, the PIRC has taken full regard of the FOISA and its principles to ensure compliance at all times.
-FOISA has provisions entitling individuals to request information that is held by the PIRC.
+When creating this Policy, PIRC has taken full regard of the FOISA and its principles to ensure compliance at all times.
+FOISA entitles individuals to request information from PIRC.

-Should information be requested under FOISA and a decision is taken to withhold the information by the PIRC, the information should not be destroyed until the time allowed for the requestor to request a review and appeal has lapsed, irrespective of the fact that the information may become due for destruction during that time.
+Should information be requested from PIRC and a decision taken to withhold that information, the information should not be destroyed until the timescales for a review and appeal have expired, irrespective of the fact that the information may be due for destruction during that time.

-The PIRC has nominated the Information Officer as Freedom of Information Officer, overseen by the Accountable Officer who will ensure that the Freedom of Information Policy is appropriately applied and that all data held by the PIRC is done so in compliance with the Act, and the Information Officer is responsible on a daily basis for the processing of requests made to the PIRC, assisted by the Information Coordinator
+PIRC has nominated the Information Officer as the Freedom of Information Officer, overseen by the Accountable Officer who will ensure that the Freedom of Information Policy is appropriately applied and that all data held by PIRC is done so in compliance with FOISA.
+The Information Officer is responsible on a daily basis for the processing of requests made to PIRC, assisted by the Information Coordinator.

 3. Scope

-All information received or generated by the PIRC will be subject to the conditions contained within this policy.
-For the purposes of this policy, data is classified as either case related or non-case related data.
+All information received or generated by PIRC will be subject to the conditions contained within this Policy.

 This Policy applies to all staff in relation to:

-- the records they create (whether electronic or manual), received or maintained on behalf of the PIRC
+- the records they create (whether electronic or manual), received or maintained on behalf of PIRC

 4. Policy Statement

-The Freedom of Information (Scotland) Act 2002 was introduced by the Scottish Parliament to ensure that people have the right to access information held by Scottish public authorities.
-The Act states that any person can receive information that they request from a public authority, subject to certain exemptions such as protection of personal data and commercial interests, or national security.
-It came into force on 1st January 2005.
+FOISA was introduced by the Scottish Parliament to make provision for the disclosure of information held by Scottish public authorities.
+FOISA states that any person can receive information that they request from a public authority, subject to certain exemptions.

 People now have the right to information that may previously have been withheld by public authorities.
-If their request for information is refused or ignored, they have the right to ask the public authority to review their decision.
-If they are still unhappy with their response they have the right to appeal to the Scottish Information Commissioner, who may investigate their case.
-The Commissioner has powers to force the public authority to release any information that is not exempt under the Act.
+If they are dissatisfied with the response they have the right to ask the public authority to review their decision.
+If they are still dissatisfied with their response they have the right to appeal to the Scottish Information Commissioner.
+The Scottish Information Commissioner has power to issue an enforcement notice to the public authority if the Scottish Information Commissioner considers the public authority has failed to comply with FOISA.

 This Policy represents a statement of intent that will: